 As an employee of the Queensland Government, you are part of a large, diverse and highly-experienced workforce making a difference to the people and communities of Queensland.

-Queensland Government employees have access to a total rewards package as part of their employment experience.
-This includes rewards and benefits such as flexible work arrangements, health and wellbeing programs, competitive salary and superannuation, study assistance, employment security, and more.
+You have access to a range of benefits as part of your employment experience, including flexible work, health and wellbeing programs, competitive salary and superannuation, support for development, employment security, and so much more.

 Table of Contents

-- Flexible work arrangements help you balance the changing demands of professional and personal life.
+- Flexible work helps you balance the changing demands of professional and personal life.
 Such arrangements include: